Kaltura-SolutionsEngineering/Kaltura-API-scripts-and-workflows/Adding Standard Audio Description to an entry/README.md

 ```
 We will use the 'id' for this newly created flavorAsset container in the next step to add the actual AD file to the container.

 3. So at this point we have the original audio track as standalone as well as a container to hold the AD track.
 Let's add the AD file to the container.
 We'll use the [flavorAsset.setContent() API call](https://developer.kaltura.com/api-docs/service/flavorAsset/action/setContent) to do so.
 There are multiple options of how to ingest the file, but we'll look at two options: uploadTokens and urlResources.
-For more information on using uploadTokens to upload content to Kaltura, see [link].
+For more information on using uploadTokens to upload content to Kaltura, see https://github.com/Kaltura-SolutionsEngineering/Kaltura-API-scripts-and-workflows/tree/main/Uploading%20Assets%20via%20uploadTokens.
    - Example code snippet (PHP) for setting the Audio Description file to the flavorAsset using an upload token resource:
    ```php
    $id = "1_bdbu5pfp";